dh0001/rss-reader/README.md

 wip

-A simple RSS Reader application which reads xml data adhering to the Atom specification which can be found at http://www.w3.org/2005/Atom.
+A simple RSS Reader application which reads xml data adhering to the Atom specification which can be found at <http://www.w3.org/2005/Atom>.
 Written in Python.

-### Features
+## Features

 * Add RSS feeds
 * Read their articles
 * Automatically fetch new articles
 * Unread articles are highlighted
 * Sort articles

+## Required Packages

+* PyQt5
+* requests
+* defusedxml
+* python-dateutil